gbmhunter/blog/content/pages/electronics/components/capacitors/_index.md

 This is shown in the following diagram.

-{{< figure src="/images/2011/09/capacitor-equivalence-in-series-with-equation.png" width="620px" caption="Diagram showing the equivalent capacitance from two capacitors connected in series." caption-position="bottom" >}}
+{{< figure src="/images/2011/09/capacitor-equivalence-in-series-with-equation.png" width="620px" caption="Diagram showing the equivalent capacitance from two capacitors connected in series."  >}}

 Notice how the total equivalent capacitance is less than any one capacitor in the series string. **Connecting capacitors in series reduces the capacitance**.